Mrs. Sherrie Caradonna

 Chemistry and Astronomy teacher.
 She is married to Scott, who is a C.F.P. and

 they live in Murietta.
-Collin, my grandson, is 11 and starting 6th
+Collin, my grandson, is 13 and in 8th

-years old and attending a pre-K class.
+years old and in 1st Grade.
 Marsha, my youngest daughter, is a

 C.P.A. and lives in Orange County with her cat, Fuzzface.